-(o) New standards and interpretations not yet adopted
+(n) New standards and interpretations not yet adopted

-Certain new standards, interpretations and amendments to existing standards issued by the International Accounting Standards Board ("IASB") or the International Financial Reporting Interpretations Committee ("IFRIC") that are not yet effective up to the date of issuance of the Company's financial statements are listed below.
+Certain new standards, interpretations and amendments to existing standards issued by the IASB or the International Financial Reporting Interpretations Committee ("IFRIC") that are not yet effective up to the date of issuance of the Company's financial statements are listed below.
 The Company is assessing the impact of these pronouncements on its consolidated results and financial position.
 The Company intends to adopt those standards when they become effective.